Havsalt/charz/DOCS.md

 Get a list of colliders that this node is colliding with.

-This method iterates through all nodes in the `Group.Collider` group and checks if this node is colliding with any of them.
+This method iterates through all nodes in the `Group.COLLIDER` group and checks if this node is colliding with any of them.

 **Returns**: